Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 (Index[7])

 Looking at the histogram plot we can easily see some distinguishing features.
-Sepal length is notably skewed to the right, around the 4cm to 7cm range as previously observed in the skewness/kurtosis output.
+Sepal length has notable kurtosis around the 4cm to 7cm range, and sepal width has a very high kurtosis distributed around the 2cm to 4cm range.
-Sepal width
+Petal length has an unusual distribution with two distinct kurtosis peaks.
+Petal width has a very similar distribution but with a more closely packed spread.

 These steps allowed me to esatablish a good descriptive picture of the distribution patterns of the Iris data measurements by combining both our skewness and kurtosis values with the histograms.